20th August 2019.

 The online resources for What's the Buzz?
 Primary Students 2019 revised edition is now available for members.

 Archie's BIG BOOK of Friendship Adventures is now available online.
 You will find it under Online resoures once you have logged in.
 You can preview the first three chapters by clicking here.

 'What's the Buzz?'
-TRAINING DAYS are held at SOPHIA.
+TRAINING DAYS will be held at SOPHIA three times in 2020.

 SOPHIA is nestled in a beautiful garden and sits in the shade of a huge Moreton Bay Fig tree.
-The setting is tranquil, restorative and a pleasure to absorb.
-SOPHIA is located at 225 Cross Road, Cumberland Park, South Australia - right next door to Cabra Dominican College.
+The setting is tranquil, restorative and a pleasure to engage with.
+It's located at 225 Cross Road, Cumberland Park, South Australia - right next door to Cabra Dominican College.